georgepstaylor/gitmoji-auto-label/README.md

 A simple action to automatically label PRs based on the gitmoji used in the title.

-Note: GitHub _requires_ more than just the gitmoji in the title, so this action will create the labels as `<gitmoji>_gitmoji` for example `✨_gitmoji` or `🐛_gitmoji` etc.
+Note: GitHub _requires_ more than just the gitmoji in the label, so this action will create the labels as `<gitmoji>_gitmoji` for example `✨_gitmoji` or `🐛_gitmoji` etc.

 ## Usage

 ```yaml
 name: Create gitmoji label
 on: